mayuresh-savargaonkar/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Autonomous and Connected Vehicles
+  - Electric and Connected Vehicles
-  - Connected Transportation and Mobility
+  - EV Charging Infrastructure
-  - Autonomous Vehicle Simulation
+  - Lithium-ion Batteries
   - Explainable Artificial Intelligence
   - Spatio-Temporal Modeling
   - Customized Deep Learning
   - Active Learning and Bayesian Design
-  - Lithium-ion Batteries
+  - Autonomous Vehicle Simulation

 # Education to show in About widget
 education: